mykolav/coollang-2020-fs/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/h5u412oqjd4ceh7j?svg=true)](https://ci.appveyor.com/project/mykolav/coollang-2020-fs)

+> :snail:
+> Hey, check out [my blog posts](https://mykolam.net/tags/compilers/) on compilers in general and this one in particular.

 The project is purely for fun and it's, honestly, just another toy compiler.
 Here's a couple things that might set it apart.

 ## The [language](#cool-2020) is concise but retains a degree of expressivity